UK Parliament honors lawmaker slain at constituents' meeting

 Associated Press

-LONDON (AP) — Britain’s Parliament opened a somber session on Monday to honor the Conservative lawmaker stabbed to death as he met constituents, an attack that has raised questions about how the country protects it politicians and grapples with extremism at home.
+LONDON (AP) — Prime Minister Boris Johnson led a somber British Parliament on Monday in honoring the Conservative lawmaker stabbed to death as he met constituents at a church hall, an attack that has raised questions about how the country protects it politicians and grapples with extremism at home.

-The tributes from shaken and grieving colleagues come as detectives try to determine whether David Amess was targeted simply because he was a legislator, or for more individual reasons.
+The prime minister told lawmakers that “this House has lost a steadfast servant.”

+“Sir David was taken from us in a contemptible act of violence, striking at the core of what it is to be a Member of this House and violating the sanctity both of the church in which he was killed and the constituency surgery that is so essential to our representative democracy,” he said, referring to the open meetings British lawmakers hold with those they represent.

-The death of the popular legislator who had served in Parliament for almost 40 years shocked Britain, especially its politicians.
+The death of the popular legislator — who had served in Parliament for almost 40 years and was knighted by Queen Elizabeth II in 2015 — shocked Britain, especially its politicians.
 It came five years after Labour Party lawmaker Jo Cox was shot and stabbed to death by a far-right extremist.
 Cox was the first British lawmaker to be killed since a peace accord ended large-scale Northern Ireland violence almost 30 years earlier.

+Amess was a social conservative who opposed abortion, campaigned for animal rights and strongly supported Britain’s exit from the European Union.

+Labour Party leader Keir Starmer, who often differed with Amess politically, said the late lawmaker held his beliefs “passionately but gently,” and his life was a reminder that “civility matters.”

-The government has ordered a review of lawmakers’ security following the attack on Friday.
+The government has ordered a review of lawmakers’ security following the attack on Friday in Leigh-on-Sea, a town in Amess’ Southend West constituency about 40 miles (60 kilometers) east of London.
 British politicians are protected by armed police when they are in Parliament but generally are not given such protection when they meet with constituents in the districts they represent.

 That is despite the fact that many politicians say the amount of abuse they receive, both online and in person, has soared in recent years.
 Police in Wales said Monday they had arrested a 76-year-old man on suspicion of sending a death threat to Labour lawmaker Chris Bryant, the latest in a string of threats to politicians.